fabiorigo/coursera_datascience/cleaning-data/project/README.md

 #### Phase 6: Calculating derived average from the different measures

-With the raw data frame built, it is time to iterate on it to select the rows that share the same activity and subject.
+With the raw data frame built, it is time to run the aggregate function for making the resulting data set.
-With those rows, calculate the average of all measures and organize a new data frame with the clean and tidy data.
-The resulting data table was designed for being not sparse, so it has a simple structure to be very clear and condensed.
-The chosen structure seems like a fact table from a data warehouse star modelling: three dimension columns (activity, subject and name of the measured feature) and one value (average).
 After running the algorigthm, the resulting table is written as a TXT file, *tidy_measures.txt*, which is also commited in this repository.

 To reload it in RStudio, it is enough to issue the command: